City of Aiken Utilities Department to start major dirt road maintenance Wednesday

-The City of Aiken's Utilities department is striving to have the Horse District Dirt Road Project complete within a month, if the weather cooperates.
+The City of Aiken Utilities department is striving to have the Horse District Dirt Road Project complete within a month, if the weather cooperates.

 The roads within the Horse District have been maintained continuously with raking a dirt-layering to restore eroded areas, cover exposed utilities and reduce the road's shoulders.
 However, the utilities department will begin hauling dirt in the areas in order to alleviate the wearing problems.